Engine size explained

 How does engine size affect performance?

-As a larger engine is usually able to burn more fuel and produce more power than a smaller one, a car with a larger, more powerful engine is likely to be able to accelerate faster and tow heavier loads than a car with a smaller engine can manage.
+As a larger engine is generally able to burn more fuel and produce more power, a car with a larger, more powerful engine is likely to be able to accelerate faster and tow heavier loads than a car with a smaller engine can manage.

 How does engine size affect fuel economy?